 Brown NPC is the overarching council that Brown's four PNX organizations are a part of.
 The Council meets every Tuesday from 12PM-1PM in Grad Center E and is open to all members of NPC organizations.
 Council Advisor: Sarah Ballman (sarah_ballman@brown.edu)

-Independent Council is the overarching council that Brown's six Independent organizations are a part of.
+Independent Council is the overarching council that Brown's five Independent organizations are a part of.
 The Council meets every other Thursday from 12PM-1PM in Grad Center E and is open to all members of Independent organizations.
 Naby Exceus (naby_exceus@brown.edu)

 Brown is a deferred recruitment campus, allowing students to connect first with the institution and focus on academic success.
 Students interested in joining one of our Greek Life organizations must: